KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 The essence of blockchain technology is that once a utxo is spent, it cannot be spent again.
 At any given block height, you can check to see whether a `txid` has a `vout` indicating that it is spent.

 In building modules for the Antara framework, we constantly keep this principle in mind, and the consensus mechanism is our guide.
 We create our modules such that while our Smart Chain awaits notarization to the Bitcoin network, a 51% attack on our transaction spent/unspent history has minimal negative effects on our module users.
-Examples of how Antara can turn a stressful situation such as this into a secure and easy-to-use product can be found in the [<b>Channels Module.</b>](../basic-docs/fluidity/fluidity-api/channels.html#introduction)
+Examples of how Antara can turn the user's stressful requirement to wait for sufficient blockchain confirmations into a secure, fast, and convenient asset-transfer protocol can be found in the [<b>Channels Antara Module.</b>](../basic-docs/fluidity/fluidity-api/channels.html#introduction)

 One more aspect of utxos to consider is the nature of transactions in the mempool.
-A utxo is not consider spent under any circumstances until the consensus mechanism grants confirmation.
+A utxo is not considered spent under any circumstances until the transaction that spends it receives confirmation from the consensus mechanism.
 Therefore, transactions sent to the [<b>mempool</b>](https://en.bitcoin.it/wiki/Protocol_documentation#mempool) are technically still unspent transactions, even if we are fairly certain the transaction will be confirmed in the next block.

 A useful comparison here can be found by observing people seeking to attend a ticketed event, such as a music concert.
 To gain acceptance into the music hall, a person must first have a ticket.
-We compare this to the creation of a `txid`.
+We compare this to the creation of a txid.
 The person must wait in line.
 This is similar to the mempool.
 The person must have their ticket stamped, and this is akin to the consensus mechanism approving the transaction.
 Then the person may enter the music hall.
-This is the act of the transaction becoming a part of the blockchain history.
+This is the transaction becoming a part of the blockchain history.

 ## The Formation of a Transaction

-The Antara module developer needs to understand the specific method and manner in which a transaction is created.
+The developer needs to understand the specific method and manner in which a transaction is created.

 Contrary to what one may think, a blockchain transaction is not a simple accounting entry that says, "Address X pays Y amount of funds to address Z." Rather, a transaction also contains a Bitcoin script that must be satisfied before the requested funds can be spent.